Delboy/EatMe/TESTING.md

 - #### Your Recipes
     - Checked that this page displays only the recipes that the user has created.
-    - Checked that the 'Add Recipe' button takes the user to the add recipe page.
+    - Checked that the 'Add Recipe' button takes the user to the 'Add Recipe' page.
     - Checked that each recipe has two buttons, an edit and a delete button.
-    - Checked that the edit button takes the user to the edit recipe page for that particular recipe.
+    - Checked that the edit button takes the user to the 'Edit Recipe' page for that particular recipe.
     - Checked that clicking the delete button brings up a modal which asks the user if they are sure they want to delete that particular recipe.
     - Checked that confirming to delete a recipe removes the recipe.
     - Checked that a success message appears when a recipe is deleted successfully.